hadley/adv-r/Computing-on-the-language.md

 ## Substitute

-Following the examples above, whenever you write your own functions that use non-standard evaluation, you always provide alternatives that others can use.
+Following the examples above, whenever you write your own functions that use non-standard evaluation, you should always provide alternatives that others can use.
 But what happens if you want to call a function that uses non-standard evaluation and doesn't have form that takes expressions?
 For example, imagine you want to create a lattice graphic given the names of two variables:

 ```R
 library(lattice)